Payment reversal sucks, regardless of your business size or industry.

 To understand payment reversal meaning in simple terms, think of it this way: a payment reversal is the undoing of an initial payment in credit card transactions.
 It’s a blanket name for different techniques customers use to get their funds back after completing a transaction.
 The cardholder instigates some of these strategies, while the merchant or bank initiates others.

 There are several reasons for a card payment reversal.
-While some payment reversals are due to actual issues, like a misstep on the merchant's side, others are purely baseless and unnecessary.
+While some payment reversals are due to actual issues, like a misstep on the merchant's side, others are baseless and unnecessary.

-Have a look at the prominent reasons for credit card payment reversals:
+Below are some of the prominent reasons for credit card payment reversals:

 As we noted earlier, there are three types of payment reversals, which includes: